hashgraph/hedera-services/hedera-node/test-clients/README.md

 - [x] If the test leaks property overrides, there is no other `@LeakyHapiTest` **in the entire module** that leaks the exact same property overrides; if so, all such tests are grouped in a single test class that uses `@BeforeAll` and `@AfterAll` to manage the shared overrides and replaces the leaky annotations with `@HapiTest`.
+- [x] Each test class and utility method must have javadoc that briefly sums up the reason for the test or method.

 ## JUnit Jupiter integrations